Joe Biden 2020 presidential campaign: Early primary election results

-Nomination
+On March 15, Jen O'Malley Dillon was announced as Biden's new campaign manager, replacing Greg Schultz.

 Leading up to the 11th Democratic presidential debate, Biden announced two new progressive policies: making public colleges and universities tuition-free for students of families whose income is less than $125,000, and allowing for student loan debts to default during bankruptcy.
 The debate was held on March 15, 2020, and was the first to feature only the race's two lead finalists.
 Biden announced that if he secured the nomination, he would choose a female running mate, having previously hinted as much by naming several contenders.
 On April 3, Biden announced that his campaign would unveil a committee to vet prospective vice presidential candidates later in the month.

-On March 15, Jen O'Malley Dillon was announced as the new campaign manager.

 On March 25, when asked whether he would debate Sanders again, Biden said, "My focus is just dealing with this crisis right now.
 I haven't thought about any more debates.
 I think we've had enough debates.
 I think we should get on with this."

-On April 8, after Sanders suspended his campaign, Biden became the presumptive Democratic presidential nominee.
-Biden became the second candidate in history to lose both the Iowa caucuses and New Hampshire primary and still become the Democratic nominee, the first being former President Bill Clinton in his 1992 campaign.
-The next day, a former Senate staffer made a sexual assault allegation against Biden, which his campaign denied.
+Sanders dropped out of the race on April 8, 2020 and endorsed Biden for president on April 13.
+When Sanders suspended his campaign, Biden became the presumptive Democratic presidential nominee.
+Biden is the second candidate in history to lose both the Iowa caucuses and the New Hampshire primary and still become the Democratic nominee (the first was Bill Clinton in 1992).

+On April 9, 2020, a former Senate staffer told law enforcement officials that Biden had sexually assaulted her in 1993; his campaign denied the accusation.
 On May 1, Biden stated that the allegation was false and requested that the secretary of the Senate work with the National Archives and Records Administration to identify and release any relevant documents.
 The Senate denied this request, saying personnel files are "strictly confidential".
-Two weeks later, Biden stated that he does not remember his accuser at all.
+Two weeks later, Biden stated that he did not remember his accuser at all.

+The COVID-19 pandemic dramatically affected Biden's campaign.
+On April 25, 2020, The New York Times reported that Biden had "developed a routine, of sorts, as he seeks the presidency from his basement".
+The Times added: With the coronavirus outbreak freezing the country’s public life, Mr. Biden has been forced to adapt to a cloistered mode of campaigning never before seen in modern American politics.
+He was unable to embark on a victory tour after the Democratic primaries or hold unity rallies with onetime rivals like Senators Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts.
+Instead, the former vice president is in a distinctive kind of lockdown, walled off from voters, separated from his top strategists and yet leading in the polls.

+By June 9, Biden had enough delegates to secure his nomination as the Democratic candidate.